proycon/LaMachine/README.md

 On most Linux distributions, steps one and two may be combined with a simple command such as ``sudo apt-get install virtualbox vagrant`` on Ubuntu, or ``sudo pacman -Syu virtualbox vagrant`` on Arch Linux.

+Make sure to also read our privacy section below.

 Installation & Usage with Docker (for Linux only)
 ===================================================